ethereum-optimism/design-docs/protocol/proofs/fdg-refund-mode.md

 Although `DelayedWETH` is an effective tool at preventing a buggy or malicious `FaultDisputeGame` from distributing bonds to a potential attacker, the actual process of returning those bonds back to the correct players is underspecified.
-Underspecified proceses can introduce significant stress to already stressful situations where executive decisions around fallbacks must be made quickly and confidently.
+Underspecified processes can introduce significant stress to already stressful situations where executive decisions around fallbacks must be made quickly and confidently.
 We therefore want to introduce alternative low-stress options for bond recovery.